AttackOnJasper/University-notes/fl-studio/fl-studio.md

 - Semitone
    - smallest distance unit between notes.
 All distances can be described as x semitones.
    - distance between C and C# is 1 semitone
+   - the interval of 2 semitones is called a whole step / whole tone / tone
 - Intervals vs. # of semitones:
    - 0 semitone: Perfect unison
    - 1 semitone: Minor second